Class Volunteer Handbook

 Record Updates

-Alums can provide the College with any contact information changes by updating their profile at alum.wellesley.edu or by letting the Record Update department know via email at recordupdates@wellesley.edu or phone at 1.800.339.5233.
+Alums can provide the College with any contact information changes by updating their profile at alum.wellesley.edu or by letting the Record Update department know via email at recordupdates@wellesley.edu or phone at 781.283.3791.
 Occasionally, these updates may come to you as a class volunteer instead of the College.
-If you receive new information about a classmate , please let Record Updates know.
+Record Updates will need to receive updated information from the alum themselves, rather than a volunteer.

 Wellesley Fund Office